 - can be connected to the other, or to you, in a way that could affect their objectivity.

-The two providers will determine whether you will soon be approaching the end of your life.
+The 2 providers will determine whether you'll soon be approaching the end of your life.

 Safeguards for requests where natural death is not reasonably foreseeable